apache/james-project/src/adr/0015-objectstorage-blobid-list.md

  - performance improvement
  - latency reduction under load

-Inconsistencies in StoredBlobIdsList will lead to duplicated saved blobs, which is the current behaviour.
+As id persistence in StoredBlobIdsList will be done once the blob successfully saved, inconsistencies in StoredBlobIdsList will lead to duplicated saved blobs, which is the current behaviour.

 In case of a less than 5% improvement, the code will not be added to the codebase and the proposal will get the status 'rejected'.